-John addedthat “The most significant benefit of undertaking an industry-based course was working with teachers who had worked in the sector for a long time.
-You were always confident that you were getting advice and guidance that was based on direct and current experience.
+John added that “The most significant benefit of undertaking an industry-based course was working with teachers who had worked in the sector for a long time.
+You were always confident that you were getting advice and guidance based on direct and current experience.
 We also had a small group making things more relaxed; people were able to share their experiences and knowledge.”

-We asked John to tell us a bit about how undertaking the course has facilitated his understanding of the financial counselling sector and industry links for his work.
+We asked John to tell us how undertaking the course has facilitated his understanding of the financial counselling sector and industry links for his work.

 We congratulate John on being the first student enrolled with ICAN Learn in the Diploma of Financial counselling to complete his full qualification starting from scratch!